Slasher4k/aaronhatchard/_posts/2018-07-20-custom-wordpress.md

 So the Shakespeare-inspired question of “to theme or not to theme” isn’t about arguing that building a custom WordPress site is better than using a theme (or vice versa).
 Instead, the point is that **it’s important to consider which option best suits your needs**.

 Generally speaking, if you want a basic and straightforward website, a WordPress theme should have you covered.
-(You can make your life even easier by having the site set up by a [WordPress developer][dev]{: .white .white-hover-dots rel="nofollow"}… like yours truly.)
+(You can make your life even easier by having the site set up by a [WordPress developer][dev]{: .white .white-hover-dots }… like yours truly.)

 However, if you have something special in mind for your website, a set of very specific website needs, or you don’t want to be constrained by a set theme, then WordPress development services are precisely what you’re looking for.